Surface Water vs. Foul Water: Understanding the Difference

 What is Foul Water?

 "Foul water, on the other hand, is the dirty water from all the appliances and sanitaryware in your property," explains Brett.
-"It's the water that is created from flushing toilets, using sinks, washing machines, and dishwashers, and so on."
+"It's the water that is created from flushing toilets, using sinks, washing machines, dishwashers, and so on."

 Key Differences in Drainage Systems